Skip to content

 typestringyescore, spe, or spe-dev (affects EOL checking)

-mirror_imagestringyesMirror image to use as FROM
+mirror_imagestringyesMirror image used as FROM (must not include a tag)

 argsmap[string]stringnoAdditional --build-arg values